Fast, Free Auto Insurance Quotes

 Personal Injury Protection (PIP)

 Some states have Personal Injury Protection or “PIP” regulations requiring drivers to carry PIP insurance.
-This is an extension of auto insurance that covers medical expenses, lost wages and/or other damages.
+This is type of auto insurance that covers medical expenses, lost wages and/or other damages.
 Oregon requires drivers to purchase PIP insurance.
 The minimum PIP coverage amounts for Oregon are that PIP coverage allows drivers and passengers, regardless of who caused an accident, to have insurance coverage for "reasonable and necessary" medical, dental, hospital, surgical, ambulance, and prosthetic services incurred within one year after the date of an injury up to a maximum of $15,000.
 In Oregon, minimum PIP benefits include the below coverage:

 - Medical services: Treatment is considered reasonable and necessary unless a provider receives a denial notice within 60 calendar days of claim notice.
 After that, the burden of proving that treatment was not reasonable and necessary is on the insurance company.